 - Now examine the faulty lights one by one physically first to check out what’s actual problem, physical examination means checking wires, fuses and bulbs thoroughly that they should not have a torn or damaged parts.

 - Remember that, do all this while Christmas light isn’t attached to any type of power source to avoid electric shocks.

 - Once you found a broken wire or bulb mark it to repair them afterwards.

 - If only a wire insulation is damaged , you may wrap it with some electrical tape it will work as its insulation.

-- Replace broken or fused bulbs with new ones, if you don’t have new bulbs cutt them of from string and joint the wire properly.
+- Replace broken or fused bulbs with new ones, if you don’t have new bulbs cut them off from the string and joint the wire properly.
 Don’t forget to wrap the joint through electrical tape to ensure safety.

 Stage 2 : Testing faulty sockets and power plugs

-If led fairy lights are physically fine and you have found no visible damage then there’s maybe some supply, socket, light switch or power plug issues with them.
+If led fairy lights are physically fine and you have found no visible damage then there are maybe some supply, socket, light switch or power plug issues with them.
 In order to identify them follow the steps below,

 - You have to connect multimeter probes with socket and check either a legit voltage supply e.g 120v/220v is present or not.